shadmanshaikh/shady4real/README.md

 AI enthusiast
 -------------

-I've learning web dev and AI as a hobby
+I'm doing web dev and AI as a hobby

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Myportfolio](http://https://shadmanforreal45.wixsite.com/shady4real)